MilesCranmer/htm/README.md

 # Human Task Manager

-I've never been happy with any project management software for personal to-do items, so I wrote my own as a CLI script.
-Here's the advantages:
+I've never been happy with any project management software for personal to-do items, so I wrote my own as a csv-based CLI.
+Here are the advantages:
 1. Not web-based, just from a script, so it doesn't feel bulky to view tasks/edit things.
 All command-line based.
 2. Tracks deadlines, and calculates how many hours per day you need to work on each task to meet your deadline, based on your estimated # of hours required.
 3. Allows you to define how "hard" a deadline is.
 Is it an actual deadline, or is it just a soft goal you'd like to meet?